-District plans shall include policies, rules and/or methods that identify and enable intensification within existing urban zones urban areas where it contributes to a compact, well-designed, climate-
+District plans shall include policies, rules and/or methods that identify and enable intensification within urban areas where it contributes to a compact, well-designed, climate-resilient, accessible and environmentally responsive regional form with well-functioning urban areas (as articulated in Policy UD.5) by: a range of different building heights and density within urban areas where it contributes to maintaining, establishing or improving the qualities and characteristics of well-functioning urban environments, including as a minimum:

-- (a) For any tier 1 territorial authority, identifying a range of building heights and urban form densities to: - (i) realise as much development capacity as possible in city centre zones; and - (ii) enable-identify areas for high density development within: City centre zones metropolitan centre zones; and any other locations, within a walkable catchment of where there is with good access to: - 1. existing and planned rapid transit; or - 2. edge of city centre zones and metropolitan centre zones; and/or - 3. areas with a range of commercial activities and community services. - (iii) (b) For any tier 1 territorial authority, identify areas for enable medium density residential development within any relevant residential zone; and - (iv) otherwise reflect the purpose of, and level of commercial activities and community services within, town, local and neighbourhood centres; and - (b) (c)Ffor any other territorial authority not identified as a tier 1 territorial authority, identifying areas for greater building height and urban form densities where: - (i) within, and adjacent to town centre zones where appropriate; and - (ii) where there is good access to existing and or planned active and public transport and a range of commercial activities and community services; and/or - (iii) there is to meet relative demand for housing and business use in that location.
+- (a) From any tier 1 territorial authority, identifying a range of building heights and urban form densities to: - (i) realise as much development capacity as possible in city centre zones; and - (ii) enable identify areas for high density development within: City centre zones metropolitan centre zones; and any other locations, within a walkable catchment of where there is with good access to: - 1. existing and planned rapid transit; or - 2. edge of city centre zones and metropolitan centre zones; and/or - 3. areas with a range of commercial activities and community services; and - (iii) (b) For any tier 1 territorial authority, identify areas for enable medium density residential development within any relevant residential zone; and - (iv) otherwise reflect the purpose of, and level of commercial activities and community services within, town, local and neighbourhood centres; and - (b) (c) Ffor any other territorial authority not identified as a tier 1 territorial authority, identifying areas for greater building height and urban form densities where:

+- (i) within, and adjacent to town centre zones where appropriate; and - (ii) where there is good access to existing and planned active and public transport and a range of commercial activities and community services; and/or - (iii) there isto meet relative demand for housing and business use in that location.